digital-asset/docs.daml.com/docs/2.7.0/docs/daml/reference/interfaces.rst

-In order to use this new feature, your Daml project needs to explicitly target Daml-LF version ``1.15`` or higher which is specificed by adding the following line to the project's ``daml.yaml``
+In order to use this new feature, your Daml project needs to explicitly target Daml-LF version ``1.15`` or higher which is specified by adding the following line to the project's ``daml.yaml``
 file:

 .. code-block:: yaml